lumagateinc/Resource-Scheduler/docs/README.md

 2. From the **Available Subscriptions**, find the subscription you want to add.
 3. Click the blue add ![add](images/add.png) button next to the right of the subscription.
 Click **Connect** to confirm the change.

+>**NOTE**: It can take up to 5 minutes after you deploy Resource Scheduler for the managed identity to be linked to the database.
+If you receive the error "The Managed Identity for Resource Scheduler has not been updated in the database yet.", simply wait about 5 minutes and try again.

 *To **disconnect** a subscription to the Resource Scheduler instance, perform the following steps:*

 1. From the left menu, select **Subscriptions**.